Why This Matters

 March 2026

 Four new detection passes targeting SkillJect-style skill-based prompt injection, developed in direct response to arXiv:2602.14211.
-Scanner expanded from 8 to 11 passes; 81 rules across 23 threat categories.
+Scanner expanded from 8 to 11 passes.
 View full rule listing → · Read the technical write-up →

 New detection passes